KetherineWang/startup/notes.md

       - `const rentals = await cursor.toArray();`
       - `rentals.forEach((i) => console.log(i));`
         - `collection.find()`: This method is used to query documents from the MongoDB collection referred to by the `collection` variable.
 Without any arguments, `find()` retrieves all documents in the collection.
         - The result of `find()` is not the documents themselves but a cursor.
-A cursor is a MongoDB concept that allows you to iterate over the results of a query.
+A cursor is a MongoDB concept that allows us to iterate over the results of a query.
 This is efficient for handling large datasets because it does not load all documents into memory at once.
         - `await cursor.toArray()`: This line converts the cursor into an array of documents.
 The `await` keyword is used because `toArray()` returns a Promise.
 This operation fetches all documents the cursor points to and stores them in the `rentals` array.
 This step is where the actual database operation to retrieve documents occurs.
         - Note: Converting a cursor to an array is practical for relatively small datasets.
 For handling large collections, it is more efficient to use the cursor to iterate over documents one by one to avoid high memory usage.
         - `rentals.forEach(...)`: This iterates over each document in the `rentals` array.
 The `forEach` method takes a callback function as an argument, which is executed once for each document in the array.